jkobject/jkobject.github.io/_posts/2022-12-20-the-aqemia-story-redacted.md

 ---
 title: "The Aqemia Story"
-excerpt: "If you are working in data-sciences / genomics and on large-scale projects: This post might be of interest to you."
+excerpt: "I have spent a few months at Aqemia as a Research Scientist.
+This is my story."
 category: "Other Work Experience"
 date: 2022-12-20
 tags:
  - Big Data
- - genomics
+ - Drug Discovery
  - Python
 header:
-  teaser: "assets/images/.png"
+  teaser: "assets/images/aqemia.jpg"
 ---

 During the summer of 2022, I was feeling pretty desperate.
 I had just spent 6 months over many failed attempts at securing positions at high-profile companies like Deepmind, BenevolentAI, Isomorphic Labs, and Owkin.
 I had gone through very long and tedious interview processes where for some, it had felt like I was mainly just missing a Ph.D. .
 Some other times it felt like bad luck.
 Or not taking enough time outside work to review concepts.